gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The soldier dipped his head.
 "Thank you, honored."
-He glanced at the tiger.
+He glanced at the tiger again.

 "We should see if the sergeant needs any help with preparations," he said,